This post may contain affiliate links. Please read my privacy policy.

 This Japanese egg rice is a homey dish that many people love.

-How to Make Oyakodon
+How To Make Oyakodon

 Egg is an important ingredient in donburi, as it makes the simmered egg sauce in many recipes, including oyakodon.
 The eggs must not be over-beaten: they should remain light and fluffy after simmering with the sauce.
 More importantly, the simmered chicken and eggs have to soak up the flavors of the seasonings.
 When serving the chicken and eggs on top of steamed rice, the sauce will give its flavor to the rice, hence making this simple and humble oyakadon the ultimate donburi dish.